niclim/TowerDefense/README.md

 * Complete unit test coverage
 * do some balancing (towers and levels are definitely not balanced lol.)
 * move out html into components
-* make the styling nice
-* fix styling for smaller screen sizes (especially the side sections)

 ### TODO later
 * Come up with a better name than awesome TD